A Smart Indoor Positioning System for Retail Automation

 Deng also sees the potential for other use cases.
 “The sensors are particularly useful in assisted living,” he said.
 “We can detect whether someone falls down or help people with kinetic challenges through seamless automation.”

-We may never find a better reason to embrace advances in smart cities, urban air mobility, robotic healthcare, and other autonomous technologies than a highly infectious virus.
+We may never find a better reason to embrace advances in IoT-enabled smart cities, urban air mobility, robotic healthcare, and other autonomous technologies than a highly infectious virus.
 Automation becomes less about cheap convenience and more about the value of safe and reliable systems for delivering goods and services.
 The intelligent indoor positioning system from Butlr is certainly selling us on the idea that we can have both without living in a surveillance state – where privacy is something we have automatically rather than hoard instinctively.

 We hope you enjoyed reading this article as much as we enjoyed writing it.
 Did you know you can hire our team of MBAs to write about your exciting disruptive tech story?
 Check it out.